Monday, 25 July 2016

 Then the terrain became more challenging.

 Nemo had a fall and kind of hurt her ankle.
-I got the ointment out and gave her some to rub on it.
+I got the ointment out and gave her some to rub on the sprained area.
 The Hub offered to carry her backpack and zipped off - without me...

 Kareem the usual quiet hero asked if she was still able to walk and proceeded to ask his porters and himself included, to find some branches to be cut into sticks for our use.
 This was the beginning of the challenging steep and slippery ascent, and even with the stick, I struggled.

-Hui and Cheng were really steady, plodding on and up with their hiking sticks.
+Hui and Cheng were really steady, plodding on and up with their professional hiking poles.
 Flo, Nemo and I were using our natural sticks and edging one another up.
 Kareem would disappear then reappear as he tried to take care of all of us.
-At this point of time, we three ladies were being led by the little boy, no more than ten or eleven years old, whom had been with the porters, helping to carry equipment, quietly and watching over us as he climbed up each step with agility - like it was mere flat ground to walk on.
+At this point of time, we three ladies were being led by the little boy, no more than ten or eleven years old, who had been with the porters, helping to carry equipment, and quietly watching over us as he climbed up each step with agility - like it was mere flat ground to walk on.
 With help from my friends and my new found pal - The Stick - I clambered on.

 A distant view of the Savannah landscape.
 Photo Credit: Flo